 This shot needed more color than the sun would give me through the clouds, so I applied a brush to the the ocean and brought the color temperature down a bit.
 The goal was to bring back the beautiful aqua color without going overboard.
 I generally like to bring out the colors using the vibrance slider, but the orange shirt started looking rather intense too soon.
 The way I handled that was to bring down the orange saturation slider in the HSL section.
 This took some of the warmth out of the photo overall, but I can live with that.
 The look is closer to that of a shot taken much earlier in the day, say mid afternoon as opposed to what would have been golden hour had the haze not been so thick.

 These are two of 15 photos that I liked.
 During the shoot, I snapped more than 400.
-I'd say I went a bit overboard on that, but I'd rather be sitting in front of my computer fretting about how much material I have rather than how I wished I'd shot more.
+Some would say I went a bit overboard on that, but I'd rather be sitting in front of my computer fretting about how much material I have to sort through than wishing I'd shot more.

-A big thank you to April, Aiden and Jet the golden retriever for being such awesomely photogenic subjects!
+I'm so blessed to live in Okinawa, where such portraits are possible.
+And a big thank you to April, Kaden and Jet the golden retriever for being such awesomely photogenic subjects!

 Thank you for reading.